-1. What is healthcare management?
+LBC | Capital: What is healthcare management?

 Lea VanBuskirk: Google says, “Healthcare management is the profession that provides leadership and direction to organizations that deliver personal health services, and to divisions, departments, units, or services within those organizations.”
 On the entry level, a student with a degree in healthcare management can manage a doctor’s office or clinic, they could work in a hospital or large facility in the administration office doing a variety of things that do not involve direct patient care.

-2 .What’s your background in the field?
+LBC | Capital: What is your background in the field?

 LV: My background is nursing, nursing management and hospital supervision.

-3. What kind of student should consider earning this degree?
+LBC | Capital: What type of student should consider earning this degree?

 LV: A student interested in health care but not in the medical side.
 Job opportunities such as office management, pharmaceutical sales, research and more.